ucb-bar/gemmini/README.md

 - `dataWidth` = `dataBytes` x 8
     - The native elaboration-time data width (in bits) of the PEs MAC unit and input/output wires
     - Nominally `dataWidth = 8, dataBytes = 1` as we are designing an INT8 accelerator
+- For simplicity, we assume `meshRows = meshColumns` and `tileRows = tileColumns`

 # RoCC ISA
 ## Data Movement
 ### `mvin` Move Data From L2/DRAM to Scratchpad
 **Format:** `mvin rs1, rs2`
-- `rs1` = virtual DRAM address to load into scratchpad
+- `rs1` = virtual DRAM address (byte addressed) to load into scratchpad
+- `rs2` = local scratchpad address (systolic array single-axis addressed; i.e. `tileColumns x meshColumns x dataBytes` bytes of data are captured in 1 address)
-- `rs2` = local scratchpad address (the highest bits of `rs2` determine the bank number and the lowests bits determine the entry)
+    - the highest bits of `rs2` determine the bank number and the lowests bits determine the entry in the scratchpad
 - `funct` = 2

 **Action:** Scratchpad[rs2] <= DRAM[Translate[rs1]]
-- Loads a fixed amount of data into the scratchpad = `tileRows x meshRows x dataBytes` corresponding to the Mesh's parameterization
+- Loads a fixed amount of data (`tileColumns x meshColumns x dataBytes` bytes) into the scratchpad
-- Load is sequential from the rs1/rs2 base address.
+- Load is sequential from the rs1/rs2 base addresses.
 Any stride or skip operation is implemented in software

-**TODO** Decide what to do when `tileRows != tileColumns` or `meshRows != meshColumns` (should these not be considered?)

 **Commit Behavior:** This instruction is synchronous and will stall Rocket's pipeline until all the DRAM data is resident in the scratchpad

 ### `mvout` Move Data from Scratchpad to L2/DRAM
 **Format:** `mvout rs1, rs2`
-- `rs1` = virtual DRAM address to write to
+- `rs1` = virtual DRAM address (byte addressed) to write to from scratchpad
+- `rs2` = local scratchpad address (systolic array single-axis addressed; i.e. `tileColumns x meshColumns x dataBytes` bytes of data are captured in 1 address)
-- `rs2` = local scratchpad address (the highest bits of `rs2` determine the bank number and the lowests bits determine the entry)
+    - the highest bits of `rs2` determine the bank number and the lowests bits determine the entry in the scratchpad
 - `funct` = 3

 **Action:** DRAM[Translate[rs2]] <= Scratchpad[rs1]
-- Stores a fixed amount of data from the scratchpad to L2/DRAM = `tileRows x meshRows x dataBytes`
+- Stores a fixed amount of data (`tileColumns x meshColumns x dataBytes` bytes) from the scratchpad to L2/DRAM
-- Store is sequential from the rs1/rs2 base address.
+- Store is sequential from the rs1/rs2 base addresses.
 Strides in software.

 **Commit Behavior:** Identical to `mvin`, synchronous and will stall until all scratchpad data has been flushed into the L2